koka-lang/koka/doc/spec/spec.kk.md

 {.grammar .lex}

-Identifiers always start with a letter, may contain underscores and dashes, and can end with a question mark or primes.
+Identifiers always start with a letter, may contain underscores and dashes, and can end with prime ticks.
 Like in Haskell, constructors always begin with an uppercase letter while regular identifiers are lowercase.
 The rationale is to visibly distinguish constants from variables in pattern matches.